arshamman/mult20/README.md

 # mult_10_numbers
-This program calculates multiply of 50 numbers
+This program calculates multiplication of 10 numbers